peterkappus/sound-and-vision/README.md

 ### Workflow
 This workflow should work for any project, the below explains how to create a new feature branch, autosave every 2 min and then merge/squash the commits into a single commit on the master branch.

+Of course, with multiple people doing "real" development together, you should probably use Pull Requests.

 ```
 #create a new 'working' branch for experimentation
 git checkout -b working